 The success of the small kitchen appliance would lead to Foreman becoming a partner and ambassador for brands such as Meineke, Pepsi, Doritos, and McDonald’s.

-With hard work and ambition, he has been able to bounce back and amass an estimated $300 million net worth, according to Celebrity Net Worth.
+With hard work and ambition, he has been able to bounce back and amass an estimated $300 million net worth, with no signs of slowing or stopping.